 A4.8.
-The inspection area of testing before the introduction of fissile and radioactive material encompasses those activities and tests performed before the introduction of such material by the authorized party in order to demonstrate that SSCs function properly and conform to design requirements.
+The inspection area of testing before the introduction of fissile and radioactive material encompasses those activities and tests performed before the introduction of such material by the authorized party in order to demonstrate that structures, systems and components SSCs-function properly and conform to design requirements.
 It also covers the inspection and acceptance criteria for the receipt at the facility of fissile and radioactive material.
 The regulatory inspection programme should include: